Boulder Dangerous Product Injury Lawyers

 Mass-produced products can and do cause injuries.
 In these cases, there is typically no direct contact between the manufacturer of the product and the person it affects.
 If you are injured in an incident involving a product, you may be entitled to recover your damages if the product was defective and unreasonably dangerous.
 Generally, but not always, these concepts are given a commonsense meaning by the courts.
 If a product turns out to be more dangerous than an ordinary consumer would expect, then it may very well be considered unreasonably dangerous.

-At the Cederberg Law Firm, attorney Jim Cederberg represents people injured or affected by a defective product.
-To learn more about filing a product liability claim, contact his office in Boulder, Colorado, for a free consultation.
+At the Cederberg Law Firm, attorneys Jim and Luke Cederberg represent people injured or affected by a defective product.
+To learn more about filing a product liability claim, contact their office in Boulder, Colorado, for a free consultation.

 Holding Businesses Liable for Your Injuries